angrykoala/wendigo/README.md

         * `headless: true`: If true, the browser will run on headless mode.
         * `slowMo: 0`: Slows the execution of commands by given number of milliseconds

-> **Warning:** If the settings are changed, creating a new browser will close all current browsers.

 Examples:
 ```js